Guide to Long-term Car Loans: 72 and 84-Month Auto Loans

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-What Is Considered a Long-term Car Loan?
+What Is an 84-month Car Loan?

-Potential Benefits of 72- and 84-Month Auto Loans
+Potential Benefits of an 84-Month Auto Loan

 Lower Monthly Payments